- The investment team works collegiately and is well resourced, experienced and aligned with investors

 All Troy funds are run with one overriding aim – to shelter investors’ money from the worst stock market falls and increase its value over the long term.
 Their conservative approach means Troy funds mostly focus on high-quality companies, which tend to hold up better in times of stock market stress.

 Ure and his team only invest in companies they thoroughly understand, with sustainable advantages over the competition, such as a unique product or service that rivals struggle to copy.
 This should allow them to generate strong cash flows over the long term, and this could support the company as it reinvests for future growth and pays dividends to shareholders.
 They avoid companies with high amounts of debt, and those that rely on acquiring other businesses to grow.

 The manager won’t invest in companies deemed unethical, such as those with significant involvement in armaments, tobacco, pornography, fossil fuels, alcohol, gambling and high interest lending.
 He also conducts Environmental, Social and Governance (ESG) analysis on each company to achieve a deeper understanding of the risks.
-Where he feels improvements can be made, he’ll engage with the company.
-For example, he recently engaged with German optician Fielmann, which has been held in the portfolio for around a year, because he felt there was a risk that the mainly female workforce wasn’t adequately represented by its male-dominated management team.

 Once the team’s identified a company that meets their criteria, and passes the ethical screens, they consider its financial strength, how managers’ interests are aligned with those of shareholders and, finally, whether its shares are available at an attractive price.